Countdown Until Camp

 - This is a day camp and not a residential camp – this means students will have to be dropped off and picked up off of campus – Camp Schedule is posted at the bottom of the page

-- Underrepresented students and students interested in computing careers are encouraged to apply
+- Students interested in computing from underrepresented groups (minority and female students) are encouraged to apply

 - No previous experience in computing is necessary, but it is highly encouraged – There will be different levels of training based on experience